sparkcanon/nvim/README.md

 # Neovim config

-This is a heavy coc.nvim based set up that works well for me.
+This set up that works well for me.
 To install please view the below.

 ## Dependencies